T-Boya/ROBOTICS-Final-Project-Team-14/README.md

 ## Running Instructions
 Run main.m to execute the program.
 All other functions are either helper functions or performance assessment functions.
 Ensure all folders and subfolders are added to path.
+The IBVS code can be found in boardDetectionAndExtraction/IBVS